RandomFractals/payroll/README.md

 ![Alt text](https://github.com/RandomFractals/payroll/blob/master/screens/AboutXYZPayroll.png?raw=true
  "About XYZ Payroll View Screenshot")

 # Summing it up

- That's how it's done Holmes!
+ That's how it's done, Holmes!

- A dozen of plain vanilla asp.net mvc web app code gen and coding in a few days.
+ A dozen of plain vanilla asp.net mvc web app views code gen and coding it all in a few days.

  So, don't you tell me I got no .net app codes to show.

  You want tests?
-I'll gen that some other time.
-Only so much I am willing to do for yet another silly code challenge.
+I'll can gen. some tests for you, but there is only so much I am willing to do for yet another silly code challenge and this dumb dumb.

- This is kindergarten for me, smalls! :)
+ This is kindergarten for me, smalls! :) Moving on!